millsydotdev/NetworkReplication-UE5/Plugins/NetworkReplicationSubsystem/Docs/README.md

 ### **Basic Usage**
 1. **Add Component**: Add `Network Replication Component` to your Blueprint
 2. **Call Functions**: Use the replication functions in Blueprint or C++
-3. **Enjoy**: Seamless network replication without writing custom RPCs!
+3. **Enjoy**: Seamless network replication with built-in functions, plus support for custom RPCs when needed!

 ---